PhenixRTS/PlatformTesting/README.md

 ## Record media

+Recorded media will be saved in browsers default downloads folder.

 You can record multimedia (video + audio) from tests by passing duration in `--record` argument:
 ```
 npm run test -- --record=PT1M